2014-15 Undergraduate Academic Catalog

 FIN 343 Principles of Finance (4 sh)

 This course provides an introduction to the fundamental concepts and techniques of finance and might be subtitled “what every business major needs to know about finance.”
 It is designed to provide students a foundation with regard to the key concepts from each of three major areas of finance – investments, financial markets and corporate or managerial finance.
 In this class, we will discuss issues relating to the financial markets, the time value of money, financing, valuation, investments and other topics.
-Prerequisites: CIS 211 and ACC 201.
-Pre- or Co-requisites: ACC 212 and ECO 203, or MTH/STS 212 (for statistics majors only).
+Prerequisites: CIS 211 or BUS 301 and ACC 201.
+Pre- or Co-requisites: ECO 203 or MTH/STS 212 (for statistics majors only).
 Offered fall and spring.

 FIN 413 Advanced Managerial Finance (4 sh)